eestavas051806/laravel-final-project-student-enrollment-system/README.md

 # EduEnroll – Student Enrollment System

-A web-based Student Enrollment System built with **Laravel 12** and **Bootstrap 5**, following the coding conventions of the `laravel-app-fresh` example project.
+A web-based Student Enrollment System built with **Laravel 12** and **Bootstrap 5**,

 **IT Professional Track 3 IT9a/L Subject**
 Project Leader: Elisha Mae M. Estavas